 - Watch for some sort of break in traffic or clearing in the street directly in front of you.

 - Step into the street and walk at a consistent speed without stopping.
-Traffic WILL go around you, and if you stop abruptly in front of them or change your pace, you run the risk of getting hit.
+Traffic WILL go around you.
+If you stop abruptly in front of them or change your pace, you run the risk of getting hit.

-While maybe not the wisest, I eventually stopped looking at the speeding bikes coming towards me as my life flashed before my eyes, and instead just looked at the other side of the road.
+While maybe not the wisest, I eventually stopped looking at the speeding bikes coming towards me; and instead just looked at the other side of the road.

 Transportation and traffic in the country is a complex and chaotic symphony that ebbs and flows at breakneck speed, but still somehow works.
 It’s all a part of the charm of Southeast Asia.